 Malthouse Theatre // What Happens Next

-At Malthouse Theatre we collaborate with local and international artists to create inventive performances that cut to the core of the human experience.
-Theatre has the power to interrogate, disrupt and to be an agent of change—and we think it always should.
-At Malthouse Theatre the work we produce explores the world personally, socially and politically.
-Based in a dedicated venue, The Coopers Malthouse in Melbourne, we are a home for live experiences that entertain and provoke a dialogue with and within audiences.
+Malthouse Theatre collaborates with local and international artists to create inventive performances that cut to the core of the human experience.
+Our work explores the world, personally, socially and politically to provoke a dialogue with and within audiences.

 Welcome to Malthouse Theatre.